-A native of Frederick, South Dakota, Christopher Maunu is a conductor, educator, and professional singer based in the Denver-Metro area.
-He is the co-founder and co-artistic director of Anima Chamber Ensemble.
-A GRAMMY® nominated music educator, Maunu is the Director of Choral Activities at Arvada West High School.
-A passionate teacher, Mr. Maunu was 1 of 10 Finalists for the 2018 Music Educator Award at the 60th GRAMMY® Awards.
-He also won the prestigious CMA® National Music Teacher of Excellence Award in 2019.
-Since starting his career at Arvada West in 2006, the department has grown from 120 to 340 students and has received national acclaim.
+A native of Frederick, South Dakota, Chris Maunu is a conductor and music educator based in the Denver-Metro area.
+He is the co-founder and co-artistic director of Anima Chamber Ensemble and Director of Choral Activities at Arvada West High School.
+A GRAMMY® nominated music teacher, Maunu was twice named a top-10 Finalist for the Grammy Music Educator Award.
+He was also winner of the prestigious CMA® National Music Teacher of Excellence Award in 2019.
+Since taking over the Arvada West choral program in 2006, the department has grown from 120 to 340 students and has received international acclaim.
 Arvada West choirs have performed at 12 National, Regional, and State conferences of ACDA and NAfME since 2009.
-This included one of two high school mixed concert choirs in the nation invited to perform at the 2017 National American Choral Directors Association Conference (ACDA) in Minneapolis.
-The ensemble won the American Prize in Choral Performance and was the 9th American high school choir in history to be invited to the Champions Competition of the World Choir Games in 2020.
-His treble choir, Company West, will be performing at Southwest ACDA in Little Rock, AK this coming season as well.
+Arvada West’s Vocal Showcase performed at the 2017 National ACDA Conference in Minneapolis, won the 2017-2018 American Prize® in Choral Performance, and is the 9th American high school choir in history to be invited to the Champions Competition of the World Choir Games in 2020.
+His treble choir, Company West, will be performing at the Southwest ACDA Conference in Little Rock, AK this coming season as well.

-Christopher was voted “Best of the Best” teacher by Colorado Community Media in 2019.
+Chris was voted “Best of the Best” teacher by Colorado Community Media in 2019.
 He received the Distinguished Alumni Award from Northern State University where he delivered the 2018 Commencement Address.
 Maunu was also a recipient of a Commendation from the House of Representatives for his work as a choral educator.
-Christopher has enjoyed serving as a clinician for state and regional honor choirs in numerous states, including a recent appointment to the faculty of guest artists at Manhattan Concert Productions/Carnegie Hall in New York.
-An active member of NAfME, CMEA, and ACDA, Christopher currently serves as the High School Chair for Colorado ACDA and is a past member of the CMEA Vocal Music Council.
+Chris has enjoyed serving as a clinician for state and regional honor choirs in numerous states, including a recent appointment to the faculty of guest artists at Manhattan Concert Productions/Carnegie Hall in New York.
+An active member of NAfME, CMEA, and ACDA, Chris currently serves as the High School Chair for Colorado ACDA and is a past member of the CMEA Vocal Music Council.
 In addition to working with Anima Chamber Ensemble and teaching, Mr. Maunu sings professionally with various Denver-based ensembles.
 Such groups include St. Martin’s Chamber Choir, Evans Choir, and Colorado Bach Ensemble.
 He has also performed with the Santa Fe Desert Chorale, Central City Opera, and Opera Omaha.
-Christopher holds a Master of Music degree in Vocal Performance from the University of Nebraska-Lincoln and a Bachelor of Music Education from Northern State University in South Dakota.
-When not on the podium or singing in an ensemble, Christopher enjoys sharing his life with his beautiful wife Aleisha, and their pets, Paavo and Ligeti.
+Chris holds a Master of Music degree in Vocal Performance from the University of Nebraska-Lincoln and a Bachelor of Music Education from Northern State University in South Dakota.
+When not on the podium or singing in an ensemble, Chris enjoys sharing his life with his beautiful wife Aleisha, awesome son Bodhi, and their pets, Paavo and Ligeti.
 Visit http://www.chrismaunu.com for more.

-A devoted advocate for choral music education, Nathan is fervently involved in NAfME, CMEA, ACDA, and CoACDA, placing special emphasis on encouraging lifelong singing.
+A dedicated advocate for choral music education, Nathan is fervently involved in NAfME, CMEA, ACDA, and CoACDA, placing special emphasis on encouraging lifelong singing.
 He is frequently invited to present lectures and reading sessions at state conferences, as well as visit and clinic at local high schools throughout the Front Range in Colorado.
 He has served on the Colorado All-State Choir Board, the Vocal Music Council of CMEA, and the Colorado ACDA Council as the Women’s Choir R&R Chair.
 He fully believes in promoting standards of the choral repertoire, as well as discovering and supporting newly composed works.

 Nathan is a very active member of the professional choral community in Colorado.
-In addition to Anima, he is the Music Director of Laudamus Chamber Chorale, General Manager of Colorado Bach Ensemble and sings professionally with St. Martin’s Chamber Choir, Colorado Bach Ensemble, and Evans Choir.
+In addition to Anima, he is the Music Director of Laudamus Chamber Chorale, General Manager of Colorado Bach Ensemble, and sings professionally with St. Martin’s Chamber Choir and Colorado Bach Ensemble.
 Nathan also enjoys regular opportunities as an honor choir clinician and music festival adjudicator throughout Colorado and surrounding states.
-Most recently, he discovered a new passion for composing/arranging and was honored to have his first piece of choral music published through Hal Leonard as part of the Andrea Ramsey Choral Series.
+Most recently, he discovered a new passion for composing/arranging and was honored to have his first several arrangements published through Hal Leonard as part of the Andrea Ramsey & Henry Leck Choral Series.

-A native of South Dakota, Nathan earned a Bachelor of Music Education degree from Northern State University in Aberdeen, SD.
+A native of South Dakota, Nathan is a proud alumnus of Northern State University in Aberdeen, SD, where he earned a Bachelor of Music Education degree.
 He received his Master of Music degree in Choral Conducting from Colorado State University and a Doctor of Musical Arts degree in Choral Conducting and Literature from University of Colorado, Boulder.
-Outside of his professional responsibilities, Nathan enjoys traveling and spending time with his beautiful wife and three daughters.
+Outside of his professional responsibilities, Nathan enjoys traveling and spending time with his beautiful wife, Natalie, and three daughters, Faythe, Ava, and Lilian.

 Elise Greenwood Bahr